ehmicky/colors-option/README.md

 _Default_: `undefined`

 Whether colors should be enabled/disabled, regardless of terminal support.
-Colors support is automatically detected by default, so this is only meant to override that default behavior.
+Colors support is automatically detected, so this is only meant to override that default behavior.

 The recommended approach is to: